The Son of Captain Blood: Production

 Flynn tested for the role in May 1961 and the film was announced in September.
 Harry Joe Brown originally announced Casey Robinson would write and Nathan Juran would direct, but the film was directed by Argentine born Spanish director, Tulio Demicheli.

 Several scenes were shot around the Dénia harbour in Spain respectively the Gulf of Valencia.
 Before leaving for Spain, Flynn enlisted stuntman and fellow actor Jock Mahoney who frequently stunt doubled for his father Errol to teach him how to fight, fence, and fall safely and convincingly on screen.

 Reception

-"The old magic isn't there" said the Los Angeles Times.
+When the film was released in Los Angeles in 1964 as part of a double bill with Law of the Lawless, a Los Angeles Times reviewer wrote that except for battle sequences and natural disasters, "the film is rudderless".
+Flynn was described as not "yet much of an actor", and "does not even have an echo of the romantic Flynn voice that could make the most inane dialogue in these epics sound vaguely Shakespearean."